Darlington provincial park

 1. About Darlington Provincial Park

 In Darlington Provincial Park, you will find the wide sandy beach of Lake Ontario and McLaughlin Bay.
+The park has more than 315 campsites, which provide a marvelous experience to the campers.

-It is 7 km south of Oshawa.
-It gives special log cabin adventures with fun activities like hikes, fishing, boat rides, canoeing, kayaking, swimming, bird watching, and hunting.
+The park gives special log cabin adventures with fun activities like hikes, fishing, boat rides, canoeing, kayaking, swimming, bird watching, and hunting.
 These experiences are extremely satisfying, making it a great place.

 The amenities and services accessible at Darlington Provincial Park are amphitheatres, comfort stations, showers, pit toilets, food offers, group barbecues, picnic tables, water faucets, historical buildings, picnic shelters, playgrounds, dump stations, and visitor centers.
 This provincial park was created in 1959.